madgeek-arc/resource-catalogue/README.md

 ## Description
 The Resource Catalogue is a Java-based platform designed to manage and organize a diverse range of resources.
 It provides a comprehensive collection of research services developed collaboratively by various research communities and IT service providers.

 The project operates under the EOSC Beyond initiative, which aims to promote Open Science and foster innovation within the framework of the European Open Science Cloud (EOSC).
+EOSC Beyond overall objective is to advance Open Science and innovation in research in the context of the European Open Science Cloud (EOSC) by providing new EOSC Core capabilities allowing scientific applications to find, compose and access multiple Open Science resources and offer them as integrated capabilities to researchers.

 ---